harshp77/Forecasted-AQI-and-Heatwave-Patterns-using-Time-Series-Analysi/README.md

 Also the other 3 reference model were too big to be uploaded on github so we have shared a model_links.txt file in the heatwave folder that contains all the refrence model we have build that includes  Fedearted Conv2D Model , Centralized Conv1D model, Centralized Conv2D model Each model folder has been equipped with its runner and testing function with its output in the output folder

+## AQI Model

+Best model -> multi_multi_CNN ( Multi-headed Conv-1D model)

+In the model.ipynb file replace the path_csv with the any dataset and run the required cell to get the 2023 predicted AQI value.

+All the AQI models have provided in the 'AQI/models' folder.